Table of contents

 In this area as well, it's worth being minimalist.
 This way, I minimize the number of chemicals I consume and release into the environment, such as down the drain.
 This minimalistic approach allows me to act more sustainably and improve my health.

+ATTENTION!
 The following tips are based on my OWN personal minimalist lifestyle.
 I caution you against implementing ALL the tips at once, considering the countless possessions you already have and the societal norms deeply ingrained in your mind.
 Many of the mentioned tips are life-changing and require time to adjust to the new way of living.
 Just as you cannot become a physics expert overnight, you cannot become an extreme minimalist overnight.

 Tips for the Bedroom and Wardrobe